Poland and the Netherlands

 - 3. Are there funding opportunities within Europe?

-Creative Europe (2021-2027) is the seven-year support programme by the European commission for the cultural and audio-visual sector, and consists of two subprogrammes: Culture and MEDIA.
+Creative Europe (2021-2027) is the seven-year support programme by the European Commission for the cultural and audio-visual sector and consists of two subprogrammes: Culture and MEDIA.
 The Creative Europe Desk of the Netherlands is part of DutchCulture.
 Be aware that there are many strict conditions to be considered before applying for this programme.
 The cooperation also has to consists of at least three European countries, a cooperation between only Poland and the Netherlands is therefore not eligible.
-In April 2019 i-Portunus mobility programme was launched.
-You can apply here for financial support in travel and accommodation costs for international projects within the Creative Europe countries.
+In April 2019 the i-Portunus mobility programme was launched.

 Europe for Citizens - EACEA

 Europe for Citizens is the European Union's funding programme to support cooperation projects by citizens, local governments and civil society organizations in the EU.
 The aim is to support European projects where citizens meet, discuss the future of Europe and remember the (recent) turbulent past of the EU.
 Europe for Citizens Point NL promotes awareness and understanding of the programme, and provides free advice and support for applicants from the Netherlands.
 Every participating country has such a contact point.

 Besides these two programmes of the European Commissions, there are more European funding opportunities and within the two programmes, there are different calls and subprogrammes.